When you're stressed, picking up a cigarette may seem like a good strategy. But in reality, cigarettes can worsen stress.

 Step 3: Call the Quitline for some bonus support

-Our friendly Quit Specialists can provide practical tips and strategies to help you resist cravings and stay smokefree.
+Our friendly Quitline counsellors can provide practical tips and strategies to help you resist cravings and stay smokefree.
 People who call the Quitline are also more likely to succeed at quitting.

-One way to reduce withdrawal symptoms like irritability and anxiety is to use a nicotine replacement therapy (NRT) product or quitting medication.
-If you pair Quitline with either NRT (patches, gum, mouth spray, lozenge, inhalator) or quitting medication (Champix/varenicline, Zyban/bupropion) you've got one of the most effective quitting methods.
-If you use NRT we recommend combination therapy: patches plus fast-acting NRT like mouth spray, lozenge or gum.
+One way to reduce withdrawal symptoms like irritability and anxiety is to use nicotine replacement therapy (NRT) such as the patches, gum or mouth spray.
+If you pair NRT with Quitline (13 7848), you've got one of the most effective quitting methods.
+Read Nicotine replacement therapy: frequently asked questions for information on how to use NRT.